Skip to content

 Managing Your Patterns

-Edit: Click any pattern to modify its regex or name Disable: Toggle off patterns you don't need right now (keeps them for later) Delete: Remove patterns you'll never use again Export: Download all your custom patterns as JSON (for backup or sharing with team) Import: Load patterns from a JSON file
+Edit: Click any pattern to modify its expression or name Disable: Toggle off patterns you don't need right now (keeps them for later) Delete: Remove patterns you'll never use again Export: Download all your custom patterns as JSON (for backup or sharing with team) Import: Load patterns from a JSON file

 Team Sharing